 Mark uses quantitative, qualitative and experimental sociological methods to study how individuals’ lives are shaped by government.
-He leads a large international research consortium that studies how governments can mediate the impact of AI and robotization on work, education, inequality, and welfare in Europe (TECHNEQUALITY).
+He has lead a large international research consortium that studies how governments can mediate the impact of AI and robotization on work, education, inequality, and welfare in Europe (TECHNEQUALITY).
 He is also one of the principal architects of the Nationaal Cohortonderzoek Onderwijs (NCO) and was appointed as one of the first national coordinators of the NCO with the Netherlands Organisation for Scientific Research (NWO).
 The NCO is one of the largest and most comprehensive research efforts on education in the world.
-He also currently coordinates an international research group that studies individual and institutional determinants of youth inactivity in various countries (NEET).
+He also coordinated an international research group that studies individual and institutional determinants of youth inactivity in various countries (NEET).

 Marks research has been published in several books and journals such as the American Sociological Review, PlosONE, and the European Sociological Review, and has received accolades, both for scientific excellence and societal impact.
 To support his various research programs, Mark has secured grants from highly competitive grant competitions, including the Open Research Area, NWO PROO and ProBo competitions, and the EC H2020 program.
 The chair of Health, Education and Work is partly endowed by Sardes (0.2).